hrutavmodha/markdown-transpiler/README.md

-# Markdown Compiler
+# Markdown Transpiler

-This is a simple Markdown compiler written in TypeScript.
+This is a simple Markdown transpiler written in TypeScript.
 It takes a Markdown string as input and outputs a series of tokens.

 ## Features

-- **Tokenizer:** The compiler can tokenize the following Markdown syntax:
+- **Tokenizer:** The transpiler can tokenize the following Markdown syntax:
   - Headings (`#`)
   - Bold (`**`)
   - Italics (`__`)